pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 You may have noticed the new `.p2align` directive.
 Why does that need to be there?
 I have no clue, but if it's not there the program will segfault immediately.

-As for our pointer and memory storage registers lets use `x19` and `x20` as they are general-purpose callee-saved registers so we're guaranteed they won't be overwritten if we need to make any function or system calls.
+As for our pointer and memory storage registers let's use `x19` and `x20` as they are general-purpose callee-saved registers so we're guaranteed they won't be overwritten if we need to make any function or system calls.

 Our aarch64 boilerplate: